 - Robe and Wizard Hat: His attire is very reminiscent of classic wizards like Gandalf or Dumbledore.

 - Sadistic Choice: He orders his children to kill Obi-Wan and Ahsoka, and tells Anakin to choose which of them to save.
-However, the point of the test was to see if Anakin had what it took to Take a Third Option.
+However, the point of the test was to see if Anakin has what it takes to Take a Third Option.

 - Sealed Good in a Can: Albeit by choice; the Father willingly exiled himself and his children to prevent the conflict between the Son and the Daughter from tearing apart the fabric of the universe.